rentzso/nextop/README.md

 Content discovery engine project - Insight Summer 2017

 ## How it works
-Uses the GDELT dataset from the Global Knowledge Graph Extracts the topics from each record Loads the GDELT news and the related topics in the Elasticsearch database Keeps a list of the news each user visited and of the most frequent topics Based on this topics computes the most relevant news articles using a customizable scoring system
+Uses the GDELT dataset from the Global Knowledge Graph<br>
+Extracts the topics from each record Loads the GDELT news and the related topics in the Elasticsearch database<br>
+Keeps a list of the news each user visited and of the most frequent topics Based on this topics computes the most relevant news articles using a customizable scoring system<br>

 # How to run it
-It depends on the elasticsearch python client.
+It depends on the elasticsearch python client.<br>
-To load the data into Elasticsearch, there is a script: `src/data_loadingi.py` Then, the main `run.sh` program can simulate a user navigating, first, on a random article, then following NexTop recommendations.
+To load the data into Elasticsearch, there is a script `src/data_loading.py`<br>
+Then, the `run.sh` program can simulate a user navigating, first, on a random article, then following NexTop recommendations.

 # Additional repositories
 For fast data ingestion I developed this two small Scala libraries: